India, Denmark firm up 5-year action plan to implement ambitious green strategic partnership | Headlines

 Besides deliberating on a range of bilateral issues, the two prime ministers exchanged views on contemporary regional and global developments including the situation in Afghanistan and expressed their commitment to continuing support to the Afghan people.

+''The two sides committed to continuing support to the Afghan people, while underlining the need for inclusivity in Afghanistan, counter-terrorism guarantees and respect for human rights, in particular women's rights, in accordance with UNSC Resolution 2593,'' Sandhu said.

+The UNSC resolution, adopted on August 30 under India's presidency of the global body, talked about the need for upholding human rights in Afghanistan, demanded that Afghan territory should not be used for terrorism and that a negotiated political settlement should be found out to the crisis.

-The two sides underlined the need for ''inclusivity, counter-terrorism guarantees and respect for human rights'' in Afghanistan and the Danish delegation echoed India's concerns about the situation in that country and the risk of terrorism that could emanate from there, Sandhu said.
+Sandhu said the Danish delegation echoed India's concerns about the situation in Afghanistan and the risk of terrorism that could emanate from there.

 Both sides were of the view that the global community should have a collective approach to Afghanistan, she said.